Pecan Pancake Recipe with Bourbon Vanilla Peaches

 - Cover and set aside until ready you use.

-- In a small mixing bowl, combine the flour, pecan pieces, baking powder, kosher salt and cinnamon.
+- In a small mixing bowl, combine the flour, pecan pieces, baking powder, kosher salt, cinnamon and ginger.
 Dry whisk them together to combine.

 - In a separate, larger bowl combine the milk, egg, agave nectar and vanilla extract.
 Whisk well to break up egg yolk and combine.